-Our cottage (402) had a Television, DVD player and a spacious porch with a barbecue.
+With a television, DVD player and a spacious porch with a barbecue, our cottage (402) was just right.
 I could only imagine how beautiful barbecuing on the porch would be in the summer months.
 The weather wasn’t quite ready for that the weekend we visited.

 The beds were super comfortable.
-Even my husband commented on that and this is a resort that had the perfect number of pillows for each of us.
-I appreciate that as a traveller.
+Even my husband commented on that and this is a resort that had the perfect number of pillows for each of us and I appreciate that as a traveller.

 Now maybe it’s because we hiked each day and got a tonne of exercise that we slept so well on our second night there.
 On Easter Monday we woke up around 10 a.m., which never happens.
 We immediately panicked, because we thought we slept in so late that missed the big buffet breakfast.
 We jumped into our clothing and raced over only to see the buffet gone.
-Luckily I asked if we had missed breakfast and I was told we were in plenty of time to order from the menu.
+Luckily I asked if we had missed breakfast, but were in plenty of time to order from the menu.
 It’s just one small example of how accommodating and friendly Viamede Resort staff are.